 Weighing In on Pet Obesity: Easy Tips for Healthy Weight Management

 Obese and overweight dogs and cats live, on average, about two years less than their lean counterparts.
 Alarmingly, a shortened life expectancy is not the worst news: Owners of overweight pets spend more money annually treating co-occurring health conditions than pet owners with healthy weight pets.
 This spending could be minimized if pet weight was adequately monitored and controlled.
 Heavy pets more often suffer health conditions like arthritis, heart disease, respiratory distress, liver disease, urinary tract infections, and endocrine disease than pets of ideal weight.
 These diseases are painful and often difficult to manage.
-Learning keys to prevent and reverse obesity may help your canine companion experience a longer more fulfilling life, so perhaps you need to get in contact with a good vet, like this Vetter Team, to help you understand what is good and bad for your dog and how to ensure they are healthy.
+Learning keys to prevent and reverse obesity may help your canine companion experience a longer more fulfilling life, so perhaps you need to get in contact with your vet, to help you understand what is good and bad for your dog and how to ensure they are healthy.

 Understand Your Pet's BCS